sysflowdev/coding-standards/html.md

 Using a well-formed "close to XHTML" syntax, is smart as it makes sites backwards compatible and future proof.

-> {tip} Always keep your code tidy, clean, and well-formed.
+> 💡 Always keep your code tidy, clean, and well-formed.

 <a name="standards"></a>
 ## Standards